EPCs explained: If you're selling or renting your home out, you need to make sure your home has an Energy Performance Certificate (EPC).

 EPCs carry ratings on energy use and carbon dioxide emissions.
 Two readings are given - one states the level of efficiency that your home is currently achieving, the other suggests what level of efficiency your home could be achieving if you were to put energy-efficient measures in place.

-The rating scale is both colour coded and alphabetised, running from A to G:
+To simplify things the EPC is done on a sliding rating scale providing summarised 'at a glance' information about the energy efficiency of your home.
+The rating scale is colour coded and alphabetised, running from A to G:

 A (Dark green) is highly efficient

 Most homes appear around grade D, this is the average.

 What other information does the certificate contain?

 While EPCs are known by the rating scale, and the relative financial implications of that scale when it comes to selling your home, it also contains plenty of other information designed to help you make your home 'greener'.
 This information includes: